HYF-Class23/group1-hyf-rebuild/planning/development-strategy.md

 - add class `fascinating-words` to `p`
 - make the font family `fantasy`

-## 4. Description
+## 5. Description

 ### As a user I want to see description of the page

-- This user story is developed on branch `12-description`.
+- This user story is developed on branch 'whoweare'.
 - This branch is merged to `master` branch after completion.

 ### html